Aaradhya13/MikeLegal/README.md

 # Task Manager

 A minimal, modern Task Manager app built with React + Vite.
-Manage your daily tasks with ease—fast, simple, and clean. 🚀
+Manage your daily tasks with ease-fast, simple, and clean.

 ## Features